WHAT IS ACCREDITATION?

-The elementary, middle, and high school of HGCS is accredited with AdvancED, the Southern Association of Colleges and Schools.
+The elementary, middle, and high school of HGCS holds dual accreditation through Cognia and the Association of Christian Schools International (ACSI).
 Accreditation is a method of quality assurance developed more than 100 years ago by American universities and secondary schools.
 The goal of accreditation is to evaluate, verify, and improve on quality education.
-In order to be accredited, a school must meet high standards set forth by AdvancED, engage in a continuous improvement plan and demonstrate quality assurance through external review.
+In order to be accredited, a school must meet high standards set forth by Cognia, engage in a continuous improvement plan, and demonstrate quality assurance through external review.

 - Mark of quality - external recognition for a school's commitment to quality education

 - Proven success for improvement - constant school improvement grounded in best practices from education fields

 - Reciprocity - transferability of credits for students from school to school

 - Access - greater access to federal loans, scholarships, post-secondary education, and military programs that require regional accreditation